-We also strive to create comfortable surroundings for disabled anglers by providing specialist disabled swims on both lakes adjacent to the car park (6 feet wide and 4 feet long) as well as good access for disabled anglers to all other swims on the site with no steps on any peg.
+We also strived to create comfortable surroundings for disabled anglers by providing specialist disabled swims on both lakes adjacent to the car park (6 feet wide and 4 feet long) as well as good access for disabled anglers to all other swims on the site with no steps on any peg.
 Specifically, on Yasi’s, the 2 disabled pegs have even been built so they allow access to the island using only 11.5 metres of a pole, allowing easier access to these fish-holding areas.

-Now an established fishery,we have a large array of excellent sized fish including Carp up to around 20lb, Barbel upto 10lb and Ide upto 3lb and plenty of other fantastic silverfish such as 4lb Perch, 1lb Roach and quality Tench, Bream and Crucians as well as other surpises that you will encounter.
+Now an established fishery, we have a large array of excellent sized fish including Carp up to around 20lb, Barbel upto 10lb and Ide upto 3lb and plenty of other fantastic silverfish such as 4lb Perch, 1lb Roach and quality Tench, Bream and Crucians as well as other surprises that you will encounter.
 In fact, you will struggle to find anything that you wouldn’t be proud to catch.
 Overall, a lot of thought and effort has been put into creating a facility that we hope you enjoy fishing at and love as much as we do.
 Please don’t hesitate to let us know your thoughts about the fishery after you have visited, feedback is always welcome.

 Every peg has been built in the same manner and the ledges, track, and far bank have been dug using lasers to enable accuracy so that all pegs are as close to one another as possible.
 Yasi’s is stocked with Carp and Barbel for the Summer months while Ide, Roach, Perch, and Bream provide sport in the winter when the fishing gets tough.
 Ide are well known for their winter-feeding habits and provide an interesting alternative to the standard fishery species – especially in the Bedford area where no other fishery has stocked them to our knowledge.

 Dani’s has been stocked with different species compared to Yasi’s to create an all-round fishery where anglers have a multitude of species to go after; on Dani’s, you never know what you’re going to catch next.
-For the Summer there are Carp, Tench, Golden Tench, Crucian Carp, Rudd, and Bream while in the Winter you have Chub, Roach, and Perch to try for.
+For the Summer there are Carp, Tench, Golden Tench, Crucian Carp, Rudd, and Bream while in the Winter you have Chub, Roach, and our fantastic specimen Perch to try for.